Student Experience

 Creative Expression Certificate Program

 The Loyola Blakefield Certificate Program includes a certificate in Creative Expression.
 This is designed to recognize students who pursue their intellectual passions through a combination of course work.
-Most students are eligible by Sophomore year to select three or more courses that encourage learning through creativity and field work, culminating with a personal final capstone project to be completed in their senior year.
-The Visual Art Department together with the Performing Art Department offer many options for completing this Certificate.
+Most students are eligible by sophomore year to select three or more courses that encourage learning through creativity and field work, culminating with a personal final capstone project to be completed in their senior year.
+The Visual Arts Department together with the Performing Arts Department offer many options for completing this Certificate.

 2022–23 Student Art Showcase